-- A. The following are prohibited in the open space: - (1) Roads, parking lots and impervious surfaces, except as specifically authorized in this ordinance; - (2) Subsurface wastewater disposal systems and well; and - (3) Dumping or disposal of any type of yard waste, household waste, hazardous waste or other debris, organic or inorganic; and - (4) Other activities as determined by the applicant and recorded on the legal instrument providing for permanent protection, i.e., deed restrictions.
+- A. The following are prohibited in the open space common open space: - (1) (1) Roads, parking lots and impervious surfaces, except as specifically authorized in this ordinance; - (2) -Subsurface wastewater disposal systems and wells; and - (3) -Dumping or disposal of any type of yard waste, household waste, hazardous waste or other debris, organic or inorganic; and - (4)Other activities as determined by the applicant and recorded on the a legal instrument providing for permanent protection, i.e., deed restrictions.